-The Chair concludes that the proposal to approve the long-term incentive plan has been adopted.
+The Chair concluded that the proposal to approve the long-term incentive plan has been adopted.

-He continues with agenda item 6, concerning the re-appointment of the External Auditor, Mazars Accountants N.V., for the financial year 2022.
-He adds that the proposal is recommended by the Board, and in the absence of any questions he moves on to the voting results.
+He continued with agenda item 6, concerning the re-appointment of the External Auditor, Mazars Accountants N.V., for the financial year 2022.
+He added that the proposal was recommended by the Board, and in the absence of any questions he moved on to the voting results.

-The Secretary announces that in respect of this agenda item there were no abstentions, no votes against the proposal and 481,516,286 votes in favour of the proposal, which means that 100% of the votes were cast in favour of the proposal.
+The Secretary announced that in respect of this agenda item there were no abstentions, no votes against the proposal and 481,516,286 votes in favour of the proposal, which means that 100% of the votes were cast in favour of the proposal.

-The Chair concludes that the proposal to re-appoint Mazars Accountants N.V. as External Auditor for the financial year 2022 has been adopted and that all agenda items of Pepco's first Annual General Meeting have now been discussed.
-He continues and concludes that there are no other questions or other items to discuss under "Any other business".
+The Chair concluded that the proposal to re-appoint Mazars Accountants N.V. as External Auditor for the financial year 2022 has been adopted and that all agenda items of Pepco's first Annual General Meeting have now been discussed.
+He continued and concluded that there are no other questions or other items to discuss under "Any other business".
 The voting results of the meeting will be published on the website, shortly after the meeting.

-He thanks all shareholders for their flexibility in accommodating a virtual meeting due to COVID-19 and mentions that the draft minutes of the meeting will be available on the Company's website at the latest three (3) months after the date of the meeting.
+He thanked all shareholders for their flexibility in accommodating a virtual meeting due to COVID-19 and mentions that the draft minutes of the meeting will be available on the Company's website at the latest three (3) months after the date of the meeting.
 After this date, shareholders have another three months to submit their comments prior to the adoption of the minutes.

-Chair: R. Burrows Secretary: J. Knox The Chair mentions that that concludes the business of the men p.m.
-(CET). eting and declares the meeting closed at 3:24 The Chair thanks the Company's CEO Andy Bond who will step down from that role on 31 March 2022, for his efforts to what Pepco Group is now and he refers to his vision to realise a pan-European value retailer, coming from the origins of Pepco in Poland, Poundland and Dealz, and his leadership skills in team building.
+The Chair thanks the Company's CEO Andy Bond who will step down from that role on 31 March 2022, for his efforts to what Pepco Group is now and he refers to his vision to realise a pan-European value retailer, coming from the origins of Pepco in Poland, Poundland and Dealz, and his leadership skills in team building.